MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting lets you block users from signing in with a Microsoft account to sync their personal OneDrive files.
 By default, users are allowed to sync personal OneDrive accounts.

 If you enable this setting, users are prevented from setting up a sync relationship for their personal OneDrive account.
-Users who are already syncing their personal OneDrive when you enable this setting aren't able to continue syncing (a message appears stating that syncing has stopped), but any files synced to the computer remain on the computer.
+Users who are already syncing their personal OneDrive when you enable this setting aren't able to continue syncing (they receive a message that syncing has stopped), but any files synced to the computer remain on the computer.

 Enabling this policy sets the following registry key value to 1.